Learn About Tomatoes

 Harvesting and Preserving Tips

 - Determinate tomato plants ripen a heavy crop over a few weeks.
-Indeterminate varieties bear fruit continuously till frost.
+Indeterminate varieties bear fruit continuously until frost.
 Remember that the days to harvest refers to the time from setting out transplants in the garden.

 - Pick tomatoes when they are as ripe as possible.
 They should be fully colored and firm and picked regularly to avoid overloading plants.